GregZiel/ZeroClient/.ai/01_mvp_planning_session_summary.md

 3. Exact specification of the authentication mechanism and token storage.
 4. Detailed system performance metrics.
 5. Final versioning strategy for APIs and microfrontends.

+---
+Created on 2025-05-03 by Grzegorz Zieliński with assistance from Alice (Gemini 2.5 Pro, then Claude 3.5 Sonnet).